-This Chocolate Pie Crust is made in a food processor using only five ingredients and results in a cookie-like chocolate pastry shell perfect for sweet pies.
+This Chocolate Pie Crust is made in a food processor using only five ingredients and results in a cookie-like chocolate pastry crust perfect for sweet pies.

-This chocolate pastry is basically a chocolate cookie baked in a pie tin.
+This chocolate crust is basically a chocolate cookie (a bit like these Chocolate Shortbread Cookies) baked in a pie tin.
 It also comes together quickly in a food processor and requires only 5 ingredients.
 Doesn't get any easier than that!

 - all-purpose flour